TobiasVanDyk/gkrellm-uguru-for-GKrellM2/Readme.md

 # gkrellm-uguru for GKrellM2

-From  Tobias van Dyk.
-2005:
-Because lm_sensors does not support the Winbond monitor chip (uGuru) used on some Abit motherboards here is a gkrellm plugin that provides some of the monitoring functions
+2005: Because lm_sensors did not want to support the Winbond monitor chip (closed-source uGuru) used on some Abit motherboards I made a a gkrellm plugin that provides some of the monitoring functions.

 Note that Hans De Goede wrote an Uguru kernel module during 2006